zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/entity-type-has-no-key-defined.md

 ---
 PermaID: 1000155
-Title: Entity Framework One or more validation error were detected Exception
+Title: Entity Framework One or more validation errors were detected Exception
 MetaDescription: Learn about the One or more validation errors were detected during model generation.
 EntityType has no key defined.
 Define the key for this EntityType exception.
-LastMod: 2023-02-20
+LastMod: 2025-06-19
 Tags: troubleshooting
 ---

-# Entity Framework: One or more validation error were detected Exception
+# Entity Framework: One or more validation errors were detected Exception

 ## Exception: One or more validation errors were detected during model generation.
 EntityType has no key defined.
 Define the key for this EntityType.